 - Tap on the Safer Badgers app icon.
 You may need to scroll to find it.

 - Tap Force stop.

-Unable to login (iOS only)
+Unable to login (iOS and Android)

 If you use a device running iOS 12 and have changed the default browser to Chrome or Firefox, you may be unable to log in.

 In order to log in, change your default browser to Safari.
 To do so:

 - Navigate to iOS Settings > (Name of Default Browser i.e DuckDuckGo) > Default Browser App.

 - Return to Safer Badgers and complete the login process.